dhruvsinha/Reconstructing-Obfuscated-Facial-Images-Using-CNN/README.md

 ## Results

 While detailed results can be read in the project report, the result of training using perceptual loss function is attached.
 As we can see in these table, the model is able to reconstruct highly obfucated images.
 Therefore, this result should be seen with a pinch of salt.
 Maybe the model is overfitting because of which the results are spectacular.
+This claim can be supported by high PSNR and SSIM scores of the reconstructed images.

 | ![perceptual_loss.jpg](/obfucation_images/perceptual_loss.jpg) |
 |:--:|